MephistoDemon/mysterion/CODE_OF_CONDUCT.md

 Code should do what it's supposed to do:
 - Changes should be **aligned with Jira task** (if present) and all acceptance criteria should be covered
-- All cases should be covered, including **unhappy paths** when user is not behaving as we expect him to behave
+- All cases should be covered, including **unhappy paths** when user is not behaving as we expect him to behave.
+Make sure unhappy paths are covered:
+    - They do not break application more than necessary
+    - The team receives necessary debug info via bug reporting tools

 ### Testing: